Thursday, September 4, 2025

 Mary Bone

 Mary Bone has been writing poetry and short stories since childhood.
 She has written two books of poetry.
-Some of her poetry has been published at Masticadores USA, Poetry Catalog, Literary Yard, Spillwords, The Oklahoma Today Magazine, Literary Revelations, Blaze Vox Spring 2025 Issue online, and other places.
+Some of her poetry has been published in Masticadores USA, Poetry Catalog, Literary Yard, Spillwords, The Oklahoma Today Magazine, Literary Revelations, Blaze Vox Spring 2025 Issue online, and other notable publications.
 Recent poetry is upcoming at eMerge Magazine and Zest of the Lemon.

 Mary Ann Honaker

-Mary Ann Honaker is the author of Becoming Persephone (Third Lung Press, 2019), and Whichever Way the Moon (Main Street Rag, 2023).
-Her poems have appeared in Bear Review, JMWW, Juked, Little Patuxent Review, Rattle.com, Solstice, Sweet Tree Review, and elsewhere.
+Mary Ann Honaker is the author of Becoming Persephone (Third Lung Press, 2019), Whichever Way the Moon (Main Street Rag, 2023), and the forthcoming Night is Another Realm Altogether (Sheila-Na-Gig, 2026).
+Her poems have appeared in Bear Review, DIAGRAM, JMWW, Juked, Little Patuxent Review, Rattle.com, Solstice, Sweet Tree Review, Tuskegee Review, and elsewhere.
 She currently lives in Beckley, West Virginia.

 Mary Kipps

-Mary Kipps enjoys composing in traditional forms as well as in free verse.
+Mary Kipps enjoys composing in both traditional forms and free verse.
 A former Pushcart Prize nominee, her poems have appeared regularly in journals and anthologies across the U.S. and abroad since 2005.

 Matthew James Friday